Pricing your home is both an art and a science.

 - Allow you to earn the most money possible

-- Help you sell as quickly as possible
+- Help you sell your home as quickly as possible

-The simple fact is, price is the number one factor that most homebuyers use to determine which homes they want to view.
-And it’s important to remember that, although the price is set by you, the value of the home is determined by the buyer.
+The simple fact is, price is the number one factor that most homebuyers use to determine which homes they want to view and make an offer on.
+And it’s important to remember that, although the price is set by you, the value of the home is determined by the buyer as they compare your home to the current competition.
 Try to avoid allowing your enthusiasm to impact your better judgment – overpricing is a common mistake that can cost you in the end.

 The Importance of Proper Pricing